FindMySchool LogoFindMySchool

 Just inside the entrance, the first impression is purposeful calm.
 The building's design speaks to its ethos: plenty of natural light, corridors wide enough for easy movement between classes, and a layout that makes clear the school cares about transitions and flow.
 The secondary school sits alongside the primary in a deliberately integrated campus, allowing younger pupils access to specialist facilities while older students mentor the young.

 The atmosphere hums with genuine community.
-Students describe the school as kind and welcoming, fostering a sense of family and inclusion that transcends the typical comprehensive experience.
+Students describe the school as kind and welcoming, encouraging a sense of family and inclusion that transcends the typical comprehensive experience.
 The House system, with small Family Groups of about 20 students and dedicated Guardians, ensures nobody becomes a number.
 Staff know pupils individually, a task easier said than done in a school of 1,600, yet evidently achieved.

 The school’s motto (from James) paraphrases the idea: live well, and let your deeds be shaped by the gentleness that comes from wisdom.
 Not merely displayed on walls, it genuinely shapes culture.
 Students' language reflects it.
 Teachers' approach embodies it.
 The academy's shorthand, simply "Happy and Successful," indicates what this school has decided matters most.